Italian Maiolica: Ceramics of the Renaissance

 The High Renaissance

-The High Renaissance style endured for only a brief period (c.1495-1520) and was created by a few artists of genius, among them Leonardo da Vinci, Donato Bramante, Michelangelo, Raphael, and Titian.
+The High Renaissance style endured for only a brief period (c.1495-1520) and was created by a few genius artists, among them Leonardo da Vinci, Donato Bramante, Michelangelo, Raphael, and Titian.
 The Late Renaissance A major watershed in the development of Italian Renaissance art was the sack of Rome in 1527, which temporarily ended the city's role as a source of patronage and compelled artists to travel to other centers in Italy, France, and Spain.

-Even before the death of Raphael, in 1520, anticlassical tendencies had begun to manifest themselves in Roman art.
-Patronized by leading banking families like the Medici, the classicizing Early Renaissance style was initiated in Florence during the 1420s by Filippo Brunelleschi, Donatello, and Masaccio.
+Even before Raphael's death in 1520, anticlassical tendencies had begun to manifest themselves in Roman art.
+Patronized by leading banking families like the Medici, Filippo Brunelleschi, Donatello, and Masaccio initiated the classicizing Early Renaissance style in Florence during the 1420s.

-Through his study of Giotto, Masaccio had rediscovered the Italian classical tradition, and, traveling together to Rome, Brunelleschi and Donatello derived new understanding of antiquity by studying ancient Roman ruins and sculptures.
+Through his study of Giotto, Masaccio rediscovered the Italian classical tradition.
+Traveling together to Rome, Brunelleschi and Donatello derived a new understanding of antiquity by studying ancient Roman ruins and sculptures.

 Their observations, coupled with the humanistic Tuscan intellectual climate, engendered an avant-garde aesthetic that replaced the Gothic in Italy by the end of the century.

 Florentine architects determined the design standards for Early Renaissance buildings.
-Churches were organized on either a central plan or a combination central and rectangular plan.
-Residential palaces were developed around a central arcaded courtyard, or cortile.
+Churches were organized on either a central plan or a combination of central and rectangular plans.
+Residential palaces were developed around a central arcaded courtyard or cortile.

-The relationship of architectural proportion and human scale was a Renaissance concern first manifested in the works of Brunelleschi.
+The relationship of architectural proportion and human scale was a Renaissance concern first manifested in Brunelleschi's works.
 Donatello was the most influential Early Renaissance sculptor.

 His David (c.1430-32; Bargello, Florence), the first free-standing bronze nude statue since antiquity, revived the classical compositional device of contrapposto, showed a concern for psychological interpretation, and displayed a scientific, as well as an erotic, interest in the human body.